 - 1. Provide Bible classes for all students every semester. - 2.
 Schedule daily chapel as an integral part of the program. - 3.
 Employ qualified teachers, administrators, and staff who live God's will daily and thereby set a proper Christian example for the students. - 4.
 Providing a caring, safe and secure learning environment. - 5.
 Maintain a curriculum which provides a college-preparatory education and adequately equips the student to be successful in life. - 6.
 Present the curriculum from a Biblical perspective. - 7.
 Maintain a variety of extracurricular activities which allow the maximum number of students to participate. - 8.
-Ensure the longer term stability of the school by maintaining a viable strategic plan.
+Maintain a viable strategic plan to ensure the long term stability of the school.